Ca68/JabRef-GitHub-GFIs/README.md

 # JabRef-GitHub-GFIs
 This repository contains notes and code towards a first step to classify GitHub issues.
 We concentrated here on Good First Issues in the Jabref project.
 We explored their characteristics (surface metrics and qualitative characteristics) to be able to recognize them and help newcomers to open-source projects find them more easily.

 The file "get chracteristics of human-validated GFIs.ipynb" contains the code used to get characteristics of 28 open Jabref GFIs.
-We first computed surface metrics and then asked ChatGPT-4o for qualitative metrics.
+We first computed surface metrics (for lexical metrics we only concentrated on the title and the body of the issues) and then we asked ChatGPT-4o for qualitative metrics.
 We then computed metrics scores and eventually obtained a general GFI score, which we then used in the GPT prompt with few-shots.

 To be able to run the code with the GPT client, you will need to get an API key at https://platform.openai.com/api-keys.